-Henry FordHenry Ford (July 30, 1863 – April 7, 1947) was an American industrialist and business magnate, founder of the Ford Motor Company and chief developer of the assembly line technique of mass production.
-By creating the first automobile that middle-class Americans could afford, he converted the automobile from an expensive curiosity into an accessible conveyance that would profoundly impact the landscape of the 20th century.
+Henry FordHenry Ford (July 30, 1863 – April 7, 1947) was an American industrialist, business magnate, and founder of the Ford Motor Company, and chief developer of the assembly line technique of mass production.
+By creating the first automobile that middle-class Americans could afford, he converted the automobile from an expensive curiosity into an accessible conveyance that profoundly impacted the landscape of the 20th century.

-Ford was also widely known for his pacifism during the first years of World War I, and for promoting antisemitic content, including ''The Protocols of the Elders of Zion'', through his newspaper ''The Dearborn Independent'' and the book ''The International Jew'', having an alleged influence on the development of Nazism.
+Ford was also widely known for his pacifism during the first years of World War I, and for promoting antisemitic content, including ''The Protocols of the Elders of Zion'', through his newspaper ''The Dearborn Independent'', and the book ''The International Jew''.
 Provided by Wikipedia